symfony/symfony-docs/quick_tour/the_view.rst

 Creating Links between Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Speaking of web applications, creating links between pages is a must.
-Instead
+Creating links between pages is a must for web applications.
+Instead of
-of hardcoding URLs in templates, the ``path`` function knows how to generate
+hardcoding URLs in templates, the ``path`` function knows how to generate
 URLs based on the routing configuration.
 That way, all your URLs can be easily
 updated by just changing the configuration: